mastodon/documentation/Running-Mastodon/Production-guide.md

 This document is also written with the expectation that you have a technical level high enough to administrate Linux servers.

+If you need help setting up your instance, you may want to try tooting at the [#MastoAdmins](https://mastodon.social/tags/mastoadmins) hashtag.

 ## What is this guide?

 This guide is a walk through of the setup process of a [Mastodon](https://github.com/tootsuite/mastodon/) instance.